We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Stanley Black & Decker share dividends

-While Stanley Black & Decker's payout ratio might seem fairly standard, it's worth remembering that Stanley Black & Decker may be investing much of the rest of its net profits in future growth.
+While Stanley Black & Decker's payout ratio might seem low, this can signify that Stanley Black & Decker is investing more in its future growth.

 Have Stanley Black & Decker's shares ever split?

 Stanley Black & Decker's shares were split on a 2:1 basis on 3 June 1996.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your Stanley Black & Decker shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Stanley Black & Decker shares which in turn could have impacted Stanley Black & Decker's share price.

 Over the last 12 months, Stanley Black & Decker's shares have ranged in value from as little as US$159.4047 up to US$223.3426.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (NYSE average) beta is 1, while Stanley Black & Decker's is 1.4233.
 This would suggest that Stanley Black & Decker's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).